stfbk/vc-saml-node/README.md

 - Click on `View Certificates`
 - Under the `Your Certificates` tab, click `Import`
 - Select one of the `eID_*.p12` files available in the `cerfificates` folder.
-- When prompted for a password, read it from the corresponding `eID_*.pass.p12` text file.
+- When prompted for a password, read it from the corresponding `eID_*.p12.pass` text file.

 ### Service deployment

-- IdP
+- IDP
   - Open a terminal and reach the folder `eidas-idp`
   - Run `npm install` and then `node app`